1em/emfireflies/README.md

 ```
 (If you don't have pip installed, you can look up directions for that online.)

+Install Heroku Toolbelt at toolbelt.heroku.com.
+This will allow you to use the foreman command to start the server.

 Run your server with:
 ```
     foreman start